Powder Pump Guide

 Is the Powder Pump hygienic?

 Yes!
-A Sanitary Powder Pump has been developed to allow the use in pharmaceutical and food industries, for example, the pumps can now handle powders such as icing sugar.
+A Sanitary Powder Pump has been developed to be suitable for pharmaceutical and food industries.
+For example, the pumps can now handle pumping powder applications such as icing sugar with its explosion protection being ATEX compliance.

 What is the best installation for a Powder Pump?